Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, NewYear version README - Rev.142
+﻿Open Rails, NewYear version README - Rev.143
-May 19th, 2023
+June 20th, 2023

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.

 INSTALLATION
-- the requirements for installation of the official Open Rails version apply, with the precisions of next lines
+- the requirements for installation of the official Open Rails version apply;
-- XNA 3.1 Redistributable is not needed
-- you must have at least a Windows Vista computer.
-Windows XP is not supported
 - start openrails simply by clicking on Openrails.exe.

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.5.1-411, plus some of the features already present in the Unstable release.
+This unofficial version has been derived from the latest official Testing release T1.5.1-442, plus some of the features already present in the Unstable release.